vegaprotocol/documentation/docs/tutorials/building-a-bot/getting-started.md

 From here, you should be able to run your bot with `python -m main` again and watch it trade.
 You can log into the Fairground [Console ↗](https://console.fairground.wtf) to see the orders it places and current position.

 If you watch the logs, you may see that although there is only a 1s sleep in the loop it is only updating the price every few seconds.
 This is because each of the API queries we do in the loop takes a short amount of time, and that adds up!
-In the [next guide](streaming-data.md) we will think about ways to tackle that, along with covering how we might add a liquidity commitment to our bot.
+In the [next guide](streaming-data.md) we will think about ways to tackle that, along with covering how we might add liquidity to our bot.

 In the meantime, testing different parameters in terms of how you set the price and volume, or even increasing the number of different buy and sell orders you create to have volumes at different prices you might buy/sell, can be a good way to experiment with the set up.